fbpx

 The Allure and Dangers of Ketamine

+The risks of drugs can be very dangerous when they are used recreationally.
 The appeal of ketamine lies in its ability to induce a sense of euphoria, relaxation, and detachment from one’s surroundings.
-Users often report experiencing visual and auditory hallucinations, a feeling of being “out of body,” and a lowered sensitivity to pain.
+Users often report experiencing visual and auditory “ketamine hallucinations,” a feeling of being “out of body,” and a lowered sensitivity to pain.

 These effects can be particularly enticing for individuals seeking an escape from their everyday realities or a means to cope with underlying mental health issues.

-However, the dangers of ketamine use cannot be overstated.
+However, the dangers of ketamine use and ketamine addiction cannot be overstated.
+Ketamine’s negative side effects are many.
 The drug can have a profound impact on an individual’s physical and mental wellbeing, leading to a host of adverse effects, including

 • Confusion and disorientation